Sonryle/JoePhys/README.md

 # JoePhys

-JoePhys is a 2D physics simulation library designed to accurately and efficiently model particle and spring interactions.
+JoePhys is a 2D physics simulation library written in C++ which is designed to accurately and efficiently model particle and spring interactions.

 A testbed application is included to visualize and demonstrate the library’s capabilities.
 ![testbed](https://github.com/Sonryle/JoePhys/blob/main/testbed/example_media/JoePhys.gif)